nmatavka/nmatavka.github.io/index.md

 During negotiations, Lime Group introduced a backdoor into their product, and actioned it (disabling recent—but *not* older—versions of their software) subsequent to U.S. Federal Court Justice Kimba Wood's order.
 Fortunately, Team HERMES is not a U.S. company; it is **proudly headquartered in Canada**, and in any case, the terms of the consent decree only apply to Lime Group LLC and the software known as LimeWire.
 We distribute **WireShare**.
 Whether it is, or is not, functionally and graphically identical to LimeWire is **immaterial**.

 **There are two minor snags: firstly, because of some deprecated code, many mouse-click events (such as dialogue boxes that open on click) don't occur on Macintosh, and secondly, the entire BitTorrent system doesn't function on at least Mac and Linux.
 We will not distribute the software in such a state, so until this is fixed, watch this space!**

+## Links

+* For assistance in setting up OAuth2 with Eudoramail, please visit [oauth2.html](./oauth2.html) on this server.
+* For the complete Paige manual, please visit [paigemanual.html](./paigemanual.html) on this server.
+* The Paige manual is also available as a PDF [here](./paigemanual.pdf).